kencx/source/content/posts/sxkcd.md

 ### Concurrency

-When downloading the data, all requests are performed concurrently with Goroutines.
+When downloading the data, all requests are performed concurrently with goroutines.
 My first implementation of this was a simple [counting semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) using `sync.WaitGroup`: